BaPSF/bapsflib/docs/getstarted.rst

     .. warning:: package currently in development

-    This package plasma constants and functions.
+    This subpackage provides plasma constants and functions.

 * :mod:`bapsflib.utils`